jrhrmsll/hands-on-programming-with-R/05-R-objects/notes.md

     ## [2,]    2    4    6

 As dim, `matrix` fill the matrix column by column by default.
-Specifying the argument `byrow = TRUE` it’s possible to fill the matrix row by row.
+Specifying the argument `byrow = TRUE` is possible to fill the matrix row by row.

 ``` r
 m <- matrix(die, nrow = 2, byrow = TRUE)